bucky007007/CloudGuardIaaS/terraform/oracle/cloudguard-ha/README.md

 The password for the gateway must be set by SSHing to the instance, and password authentication over SSH is disabled by default

-Once the deployment has finished, follow the Deployment Guide to complete setup [guide](https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CP_CloudGuard_Network_for_Oracle_Cloud_Getting_Started/Content/Topics-Oracle-GS/Introduction.htm) to finish configuring the cluster with a Check Point security management server.
+Once the deployment has finished, follow the part 6 of this [guide](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk142872&partition=General&product=CloudGuard) to finish configuring the cluster with a Check Point security management server.